wearefuturegov/nesta-skills/content/pages/03-strong-attitudes.md

 ### Choose your strongest attitudes

-In addition to skills, our research identified nine **key attitudes** that support successful experimentation and problem solving.
-These differ from skills in that you will have formed them over a greater period of time and they are more difficult to change or develop.
+It's not all about skills!
+Our research identified nine **key attitudes** for successful experimentation and problem-solving.
+These differ from skills because attitudes are shaped over a greater period of time and are harder to change or develop.

-Select the **three attitudes** that you think your colleagues would **most likely use to describe you.**
+Select **three attitudes** that you think your colleagues would **most likely use to describe you.**